Dr. Thomas Vitolo

 BS Applied Mathematics, North Carolina State University

 BS Economics, North Carolina State University

-Tommy Vitolo is a senior associate at Synapse.
+Tommy Vitolo is a technical advisor at Synapse.
 He has more than 11 years of professional experience as a consultant, researcher, and analyst.

 Since joining Synapse in 2011, Dr. Vitolo has focused on technical issues including avoided costs, variable resource integration and valuation, utility resource planning, and other issues that typically involve statistical analysis, computer simulation modeling, and stochastic processes.
 He has filed expert testimony in California, Massachusetts, Missouri, North Carolina, Oregon, South Carolina, and Vermont, and has testified before state or municipal legislative committees in Illinois, Maryland, Massachusetts, and Vermont.
 Dr. Vitolo has provided analysis on the value of solar or costs and benefits of distributed generation more broadly in California, the District of Columbia, Kentucky, Maine, Massachusetts, Mississippi, New York, North Carolina, South Carolina, Utah, Vermont, and Wisconsin.
 He has also reviewed and critiqued the numerical analysis, modeling, and decision strategies of integrated resource plans and certificates of public convenience and necessity submitted by utilities located in Alabama, Colorado, Georgia, Illinois, Kansas, Kentucky, Mississippi, Missouri, Nebraska, New Mexico, North Carolina, Tennessee, and Virginia.